Name: Marie Louro

 The RI Department of Labor and Training offers employment services, educational services and economic opportunity to both individuals and employers.

-URI SNAP Outreach
+DHS SNAP Outreach

 The SNAP-Ed Connection